Riqky/Spitzer/README.md

 # Zero-Day-Wrapper

 ## Installing:

-Unfortunately there is no installer yet
-Clone the project and install the requier dependencie(s):
+Run the following command in the folder to install the Spitzer

-`pip3 install python-nmap`
+`pip3 install .`

 then just run the main.py with python 3